This post was originally written in 2014. It has been updated.

 It must be pretty tough designing electronics to be competitively tiny, cheap and of amazing technical performance as it is regardless of its end life.
 End life is not a priority; if it was, this problem would be fixed with the same competitive zeal and efficiency of technological advancement.

 A paradigm shift

 Consider this: you buy your groceries, take off the packaging, fill your own containers and leave the rubbish there at the supermarket.
 Not just you but also a handful of others every day.

 In a couple of days there’d be signs up saying you can’t leave your rubbish.
-Keep doing it and in a couple of weeks there’d be even more resistence to this rebellion.
-But in a couple of months there’d be a reverse supply chain set up, sustainable product packaging and whatever it takes to satisfy the customer – because the feedback, responsibility and the cost of disposal is coming back to the company.
+Keep doing it and in a couple of weeks there’d be even more resistence to this gentle rebellion.
+But in a couple of months the business would get the message and business would adapt as soon as it could.
+Because the feedback, responsibility and the cost of disposal is coming back to the company.

 Simplistic?
 Idealistic?
 Unrealistic?

-How is it that we’ve set up a nationwide system to collect, destroy and then reform millions of glass bottles that were a wash away from being ‘as new’?
+How is it that we’ve set up a nationwide system to collect, destroy and then reform millions of glass bottles and plastic waste when they could have been a wash away from being ‘as new’?
 We’ve let this happen by taking away the responsibility away from business and filling it with with our own collective stupidity.

 The current system of recycling is an inefficient, non-viable ongoing pseudo-solution that we’ve been green washed into.